Traveling Toward Fire

 I will be making the following assumptions to simplify the scenarios presented:

-• You are selling everything and moving to Colombo Sri Lanka.
+• You are a family of four, selling everything and moving to Colombo Sri Lanka.

 • You are renting a 3 bed 2 bath condo somewhere outside of the main tourist areas (i.e. a few km away from Galle Face Green).